 These classes have the unfortunate name of Cooking with Poo and friends, hence why they trade under their restaurant’s name.
 You must inform them if you’re vegetarian or vegan.

 Classes involve a trip to the Klong Toey wet market.

 Sompong Thai Cooking School

-All day class which involves a trip to the market.
+A choice of either morning or afternoon class which might involve a trip to the market.

-Although Rasayana Retreat don’t advertise cooking classes, they are open to holding them.
+Although Rasayana Retreat doesn’t advertise cooking classes, they are open to holding them.

 The cost is somewhere between 2-4,000 baht.
 Contact them for more details.